lingtalfi/Light_UserDatabase/doc/pages/conception-notes.md

-User Groups and plugin options: binding data to an user
+Plugin options and user groups
 -----------------
 2019-12-17 -> 2020-11-09